24 Incredibly helpful tips to save money on travel

 24. Don’t pay for things you don’t need

 You can save money on flights by not choosing your seats, taking carry-on luggage only or not ordering a meal.
-Matt and I have done over a week in Bali with just a backpack each, so trust me, carry-on only is possible.
+I’ve done a week in Bali with just a backpack, so trust me, carry-on only is possible.
 You could also share one suitcase between two, meaning you only pay for one person’s checked luggage.

 Be aware of the add-ons airlines try to sell you and what they really mean.
 I’ve seen airlines try to sell you baggage insurance for an additional cost at the end of the booking, but in the case of some airlines, baggage insurance is already included in the price of the ticket!
 Read the fine print to understand what you’re already covered for before you go adding more onto.